BajajGirik/WikiClone/Files/MainPage.md

 You can write/edit using [Github's Markdown language](https://www.markdownguide.org/basic-syntax/ "Basics Of Markdown").

-## Info about the creater of the page:
+## Info about the creator of the page:

 #### NAME: Girik Bajaj